Dr. Plance and Me

 I have given myself shots anywhere and everywhere.
 I try to find a bathroom, although I have given myself one in public.
 Before a flight to Hong Kong, I had no time for both a shot and to get a Starbucks, so I did one in the corner of the terminal.
 I really am that tacky, that into coffee (should be part of diagnostic criteria of EDS), and that good at self-injecting quickly and discretely.

-I’m very severely affected by EDS.
+I am very severely affected by EDS.
 One of the worst, really.
 I was born sick and it's been downhill ever since.
-I'll break that pathetic story of endless suffering down elsewhere.
-I’ll bet many of you out there would benefit with less C than I need.
+I will break that pathetic story of endless suffering down elsewhere.
+Perhaps many of you out there would benefit with less C than I need.

-I’m managed, not cured.
-I go to the doctor all the time.
+I am managed, not cured.
+I see doctors all the time.
 I love a specialist.
-I follow the doctor's advice.
+I follow the doctor’s advice.
 I read research.
 I avoid quacks.
 I exercise nearly everyday.
 I take good care of myself.
 I am still a delicate person, inside and out.

 Took lots of physical rehabilitation to work up to this.
 With the injected C, my body responds to exercise and benefits from it.
 By benefits, I mean with the stimulation of exercise and injected C, my body builds stronger muscle, bones and connective tissue like a body is supposed to.